FutureSearch Logofuturesearch

 context string Optional batch-level context for all questions

-output_field string Name of the quantity (required for numeric)
+output_field string Name of the quantity (required for numeric and date)

 Related docs